NCAR/lrose-solo3/homebrew_install.mac_osx.md

 You can ignore the following message:

 ```
-  Warning: lrose-core dependency gcc was built with a different C++ standard
+  Warning: lrose-solo3 dependency gcc was built with a different C++ standard
 ```

-The location of the log files for the various distributions will be:
+The location of the log files will be:

 ```
-  ~/Library/Logs/Homebrew/lrose-core
-  ~/Library/Logs/Homebrew/lrose-blaze
-  ~/Library/Logs/Homebrew/lrose-cyclone
-  ~/Library/Logs/Homebrew/radx
+  ~/Library/Logs/Homebrew/lrose-solo3
 ```

 You will see the following log files: